Hooded Eyes And 5 Makeup Tips That Make a HUGE Difference!

 What Are Hooded Eyes?

-Hooded eyes have a little bit more skin on the top part of the eyelid, and it folds down from the brown to the lashline, making the lower eyelid partly or fully covered.
+Hooded eyes (sometimes called heavy-lidded eyes) have a little bit more skin on the top part of the eyelid, and it folds down from the brown to the lashline, making the lower eyelid partly or fully covered.
 This can make makeup application for hooded eyes a little bit complicated.
 Hooded eyes may also appear optically smaller.

 What Race Has Hooded Eyes?